18 Must-Have Negotiation Skills For Procurement Professionals

 1. Sole sourcing

-Sole sourcing is a sourcing process that pertains to a situation when there is only one supplier that provides the product or services that you need.
+Sole sourcing is a process that pertains to a situation when only one supplier provides the product or services that you need.

-Typically, sole suppliers are those who manufacture obsolete or outdated products.
+Typically, sole suppliers are those who manufacture obsolete products.
 This makes them unique as the materials that you need are only found by buying them.

 2. Single sourcing

 Single sourcing is a method that refers to more than one supplier who can provide for your needs.
-The organization will only select one among the suppliers to provide for what they need.
+The organization will only select one of the suppliers to give what they need.

 The organization considers affordability, reliability, and quality of materials or services in selecting a supplier.